blackfireio/player/docs/installation.rst

 .. note::

     Blackfire Player is licensed under the MIT Open-Source license.
-Its `source code <https://github.com/blackfireio/player>`_ is hosted on Github.
+Its `source code <https://github.com/blackfireio/player>`_ is hosted on GitHub.